 Candidates who are appearing in 12th class or equivalent examination of the State board are also eligible for NDA I 2020.

 Ques.
 Can I give NDA exam after class 10th?

 Ans.
 You cannot apply for the NDA exam after class 10.
 You have to be 12th pass which is the minimum qualification criteria to be met.
-Also, you must be minimum 16.5 years and maximum 19.5 years to apply.
+Also, you must be minimum of 16.5 years and maximum of 19.5 years to apply.

 Ques.
 What happens in the NDA physical exam?

 Ans.
 There are several physical criteria that the candidate has to fulfill.
-After qualifying the test, the candidates are taken to several army medical centers for physical and medical checkup.
+After qualifying the test, the candidates are taken to several army medical centers for physical and medical checkups.
 In case a candidate fails the test, they are given TR for 45 days which is temporary rejection.
 They have to get fit in this time span and the medical tests will be done again.
 If they fail again, then PR or permanent rejection is done and the candidate loses the chance to get recruited this time.
 However, they can apply again next year.

 Ques.
 What is the age limit for NDA 2020?

 Ans.
 The age limit for NDA 2020 is between 16.5 years to 19.5 years.
 The candidate must be born between July 2, 2001 and July1, 2004 for NDA 1.
 For NDA 2, the candidate should be born between January 2, 2002 and January 1st, 2005.

 Ques.
 What are the medical requirements for NDA?